Winner Jumalon: Work

 The dialogue of Jumalon's work features spaces he inhabits or inhabited.
 These spaces include Zamboanga, his childhood home; Laguna, where he was a Philippine government scholar; and Quezon City, where he studied fine arts in UP.

 Juamlon said that these spaces seem to be about his identity as well.
 Art cohabits a relation with spaces, and people as well, including teachers and friends who have allowed him to evolve, and share the life he has lived with them.
 He talks about his art as a matter of ideas that come from these everyday encounters with the world.
 And at this point, it is this art that seems to define him as a person who relates to his surroundings as well.
-Jumalon finds inspiration in anything and everything-—a candy wrapper, a moment, debris.
+Jumalon finds inspiration in anything and everything—a candy wrapper, a moment, debris.
 He takes much from the past and speaks of it in the present, where nostalgia doesn’t necessarily mean memory as it does an assertion of what remains relevant and real across time.
-Jumalon begins with ideas and challenges himself to transform them into a visual form-—the only one he feels is powerful enough to carry his message.
+Jumalon begins with ideas and challenges himself to transform them into a visual form—the only one he feels is powerful enough to carry his message.
 The materials to use, and the ways in which they will be utilized, are all part of the concept.
 They enjoin together after the decision is made that an idea is worth its value in paint and hard work.
-And then Jumalon, apparently, flies with it.
-The challenge to him has been the creation of something powerful and interesting.
+The challenge to Jumalon has been the creation of something powerful and interesting.
 This beauty can represent the kind of life he sees and loves and knows.
 Jumalon finds solace in the urban spaces he occupies and imagines this space as distinctly pregnant with meaning and ideas and visual possibilities.
-It’s an interesting view of the contemporary fast-paced city life that we all are part of.
-At most, it is a powerful rendering of the lives we live by someone who now knows the identity and the owning of his space(s), and has chosen to live among us.
-He thus can speak for us, and in that sense, his art is ours as well.
+At most, it is a rendering of the contemporary, fast-paced lives we live by someone who now knows the identity and the owning of his space(s), and has chosen to live among us.